 7777 Leesburg Pike, Suite 314N

 Falls Church, Virginia 22043

-In addition, initial applicants are also required to attend an Accreditation Workshop.
+In addition, initial applicants are also required to attend an Accreditation Workshop within 12 months of submission of the SER.
 The individual(s) designated to attend the workshop should be directly involved in the accreditation and self-evaluation process (e.g., school director, director of education, etc.).
-See the Workshop Registration for dates and times of upcoming workshops and to register.
+See the Workshop Listing for dates and times of upcoming workshops and to register online.

-Institutional applicants are also required to undergo a staff-only preliminary visit (see Chapter II, Section A, Subsection 1 of the Manual), following attendance at the Accreditation Workshop, but prior to submitting the draft SER.
-This preliminary visit is conducted as a means of ensuring that the institution complies with all eligibility criteria and is in substantial compliance with ABHES standards.
+Initial institutional applicants are also required to undergo a staff-only preliminary visit (see Chapter II, Section A, Subsection 1 of the Accreditation Manual), following attendance at the Accreditation Workshop, and submission of the draft SER.
+The preliminary visit is conducted as a means of ensuring that the institution complies with all eligibility criteria and is in substantial compliance with ABHES standards.
 It is also a time for the institution to address any questions or concerns with staff in a consultative manner.
-There is no fee for this visit, although the costs for the visit will be borne by the institution.
-A staff member will contact you for scheduling such a visit.

-For more details regarding the ABHES accreditation process, see the Accreditation Timeline, and Accreditation Process Outline.
+For more details regarding the ABHES accreditation process, use the following links: Accreditation Timeline and The Accreditation Process.
 Refer to the ABHES Schedule of Events so that you may plan your time effectively.